quicwg/wg-materials/ietf114/minutes.md

 **Ian Swett (Ian)**: hardware offload: is there available hardware offload for QUIC today?
 Have looked for it haven't found it.
 Or are we anticipating future HW offload?

-**MD**: THat was my issue a while ago as well.
-I speculatively based on conversations with hardware vendors in the past.
-But no, not existing yet.
+**MD**: #25 (hardware offload) was my issue, filed speculatively based on conversations with hardware vendors in the past.
+But no, offload doesn't exist yet.
 Just concerned that messing with crypto algo means we have another mode for multipath that might not be viable.
 Not a show-stopper at this point, but we don't want to have special hardware just for multipath.

 **MK**: Nothing deployed.
 But have done some research to see how this would work, and we found that multiple PN space would make this easier.